 - Save space on your computer; email is stored online.

 Webmail Client Comparison

-We offer three options for webmail that are built into your account.
-Each individual email user can choose which webmail client they want to use: Roundcube, Horde, or SquirrelMail.
+We offer two options for webmail that are built into your account.
+Each individual email user can choose which webmail client they want to use: Roundcube or Horde.

 - Roundcube.
 As our most popular webmail client, it has the look and feel you’d expect from an email application, but is available inside a browser.
 You can import and use an address book and use IMAP folders with drag-and-drop organization.
 When composing emails, you can set up preset responses to save time, and write with spell check in a rich text html composer.

 - Horde.
 It's more than just a webmail client—it’s a collection of simple online apps for collaboration including webmail, calendar, notes, and tasks.
 These extra features do have some limits, however.
 For example, the collaborative features only work inside Horde; so to share a calendar entry or a note, the person you're sharing it with would also need to use Horde.

 An email application is software installed on your computer or mobile device that is used to read and send email.
 Your email is stored on your computer, including deleted and sent mail, giving you the ability to manage your email offline.
 Not everyone needs offline access to their email, but if you do, being able to work from a train or on a long flight without Wi-Fi is definitely an advantage to using an email application.
 Some common email applications are Outlook, Thunderbird, and Apple Mail.

 A few advantages of using an email application are: